qantas

 Other uses of Qantas Points

-If you have some points that are expiring or have no use for, you also have the option to donate your Qantas Points to one of eleven charities that they partner with.
-This is an easy way to extend points expiry, which otherwise expires after 18 months of no points-earning or spending activity.
+If you have some points that are expiring or have no use for, you also have the option to donate your Qantas Points to one of many charities that Qantas partners with.
+This is an easy way to extend points expiry, as your points will otherwise expire after 18 months of no points earning or spending activity.

 The other main use of Qantas Points is for shopping.
 You can buy gift cards and all sorts of popular merchandise, but the value per point tends to be quite low.